Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Related Work

 \section{Related Work}

-While various methods have been proposed to improve the accuracy of sequence scoring using probability normalization methods \cite{brown2020language, zhao-etal-2021-calibrate, holtzman-etal-2021-surface, malkin-etal-2022-coherence}, most do not investigate surface form competition as a metric and whether their methods alleviate it.
-To the best of our knowledge, we are the first to systematically study the role of in-context examples and prompt format on a model's attentiveness, as well as the relationship between attentiveness and accuracy.
+While various methods have been proposed to improve the accuracy of sequence scoring using probability normalization methods \cite{brown2020language, zhao-etal-2021-calibrate, holtzman-etal-2021-surface, malkin-etal-2022-coherence}, none investigate a direct metric for surface form competition and whether their methods alleviate it.
+To the best of our knowledge, we are the first to systematically study the role of in-context examples and prompt format on \pma, as well as how \pma relates to accuracy.

-\citet{holtzman-etal-2021-surface} show \pmidc improves over sequence scoring accuracy in most cases for GPT-2 and GPT-3 base models of various sizes in a 0-shot and 4-shot setting.
-Somewhat contradictorily, \citet{brown2020language} find that using a version of \cref{eqn:pmi-dc} where the denominator is $P_\theta(x|\mathrm{``Answer:" or ``A:"})$ improves task performance on the validation set for only 5 out of 17 datasets investigated. \citet{zhao-etal-2021-calibrate} propose to fit a linear weight matrix and bias vector for classification tasks with a shared label set, such that the labels all have equal probability prior to observing $x$. \citet{malkin-etal-2022-coherence} add hyperparameters to \cref{eqn:pmi-dc} that are fit on a dataset's validation set, showing further gains at test-time. \citet{min-etal-2022-noisy} propose to score inputs given answer choices ($p(x|\ell)$), which is mathematically equivalent to \pmidc (\cref{ssec:pmidc}).
+\citet{holtzman-etal-2021-surface} show \pmidc (\cref{eqn:pmi-dc}) improves over sequence scoring accuracy in most cases for GPT-2 and GPT-3 models of various sizes in 0-shot and 4-shot settings.
+Somewhat contradictorily, \citet{brown2020language} find that using a version of \pmidc where the denominator is $P_\theta(x|\mathrm{``Answer:" or ``A:"})$ improves task performance on the validation set for only 5 out of 17 datasets investigated. \citet{zhao-etal-2021-calibrate} propose to fit a linear weight matrix and bias vector for classification tasks with a shared label set, such that the labels all have equal probability prior to observing $x$. \citet{malkin-etal-2022-coherence} add hyperparameters to \cref{eqn:pmi-dc} that are fit on a dataset's validation set, showing further gains at test-time. \citet{min-etal-2022-noisy} propose to score inputs given answer choices, which is mathematically equivalent to \pmidc (\cref{ssec:pmidc}).
 This results in lower variance and better \emph{worst-case} accuracy on multiple-choice tasks in 0- and few-shot settings for GPT-2.

-\citet{liang2022holistic} investigate the effect of showing answer choices in the prompt and applying \pmi based scoring (though not the combination of the two) and find that the success of one method over the other tends to vary by dataset and model.
-Our findings agree that \pmi-based scoring improves over sequence scoring for OpenbookQA and MMLU when answer choices are not given.
-They also find that in 5/6 models, \pmi-based scoring with no answer choices in the prompt results in the highest accuracy for these datasets; we find this for 4/6 (different models).
-Our results elucidate further that overall capability and/or instruction tuning may be a key factor in whether this finding holds or is in fact the inverse for a model.
+\citet{liang2022holistic} investigate the effect of showing answer choices in the prompt and applying \pmi based scoring (though not the combination of the two).
+They find that the success of one method over the other tends to vary by dataset and model.
+Our results elucidate further that the overall capability of an LM may be a key factor in whether \pmi-based scoring improves accuracy or not.